arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 ```

 No, wait, that's not right.
 That's just the kind of the normal list
-construtor.
+constructor.
 How do we write a type-level list?

 Take quick peek at the GHC page on [datatype
 promotion](https://downloads.haskell.org/~ghc/7.10.1/docs/html/users_guide/promotion.html).